thehousewashere/TA-Deadlift2/README.md

 Update coming soon, want a specific mod to be added?
 Contact me by Discord, text or email.

 ## The West Street Update
-> In rembrence of the West Street Bombings.
+> In remembrance of the West Street Bombings.
 ### Mods
 * BetterFPS
 * CodeChickenCore